 We should not take Paul’s analogy of an “old man” and a “new man” as teaching that the Christian has two human persons living within his soul.
 Before our conversion, we—our persons—were totally depraved.
 “We were dead in sins.”
 But now we have been born again.
 This regenerated state is our new man (Ephesians 4:24; Colossians 3:10).
 We are new creatures (2 Corinthians 5:17).
 We are no longer dominated by our old man because our old man, our sinful flesh, was crucified with Christ in his crucifixion.

 However, to our shame we sometimes choose to yield again to our old man’s cravings to sin, and so we sin (Romans 6:13, 16).
 Our crucified old nature and regenerated new nature are at war within our one soul, with the old nature being defeated while our new nature perseveres (see Galatians 5:16-26).

 Notice Paul’s words in Romans 6: if we are true converts to the Lord Jesus Christ, then:

 We “are dead to sin” (v.2);

 We “are buried with him by baptism into death” (v.4);

-our “old man is crucified with him, that the body of sin might be destroyed, that henceforth…”
+Our “old man is crucified with him, that the body of sin might be destroyed…” (v.6a);

 - The fifth point of Calvinism is sometimes mis-remembered as the preservation of the saints.
 While it is also true that true Christians are preserved by God so that they never lose their salvation (because God never loses them; e.g. see John 10:27-29), the historic Calvinistic emphasis is on their perseverance in the Christian life (or walk) as saints.↩